 Since fan-fiction is a hobby, there’s no pressure with it.
 You’re less likely to procrastinate because you’re already passionate about the subject and there are no stakes.

 With no pressure, you’ll probably invest a lot of time into it without having to force it.

 As fun as writing is, I will admit, it was more fun when it was just a hobby.
 Writing fan-fiction was the most fun I’ve had as a writer because all I had to think about was the story.
-Not, will I get paid?
-Is this a stable career?
-Will this piece get rejected?
+These days I have to wonder, will my invoice actually get paid, is this a stable career, will this piece get rejected, etc.